xrehpicx/makima/README.md

 │   ├── runners
 │   │   └── thread.ts
 │   └── tools
-│       ├── functions # all tools files in this will be auto imported and registered │       │   └── time.ts # all exports that have type = function will be registered as tools see this example │       └── index.ts
+│       ├── functions # All tool files here will be auto-imported and registered │       │   └── time.ts # All exports with type=function will be registered as tools
+│       └── index.ts
 └── routes
     ├── assistant.ts